dev-abir/ChitChat/README.md

 Thanks to the open source libraries and websites like: [framer-motion](https://www.framer.com/motion/), [tailwindcss](https://tailwindcss.com/), [animista](https://animista.net/), [djangochannelsrestframework](https://github.com/hishnash/djangochannelsrestframework) (although I haven't used this in the final app) etc...

+> use command `daphne chitchat_server_project.asgi:application` to start the server in production mode.
+Also make debug=False in production

+> To install dependencies, use: `pip install -r requirements.txt` or just: `pip install Django channels daphne python-decouple`

+> Create a .env file and put a SECRET_KEY there, or decleare a SECRET_KEY environment variable.